 AMF Fonder AB has a Board of Directors that currently has six members.
 The Chairman and two other Board members are independent of AMF or AMF's owners.
 Per Bardh is Chairman of the Board (independent).

 AMF Fastigheter AB has a Board of Directors that has six members.
 Three members are independent of AMF or AMF's owners.
-The Chairman of the Board is Peder Hasslev (Executive Vice President and AMF's Head of Asset Management).
+The Chairman of the Board is Per-Erik Karlsson (Head of Legal Department).

 The subsidiaries manage operations that AMF has identified value-added in them being conducted independently, or as required by law.
 Those parts of operations where there are advantages of coordination or economies of scale with other parts of the group are managed jointly as far as possible.
 There are agreements between these companies that regulate the purchase and sale of services that comply with internal regulations.